wvanderp/commons-mcp/README.md

 # Commons MCP

-An installable Model Context Protocol (MCP) server + CLI that lets any LLM (or you) search Wikimedia Commons for freely licensed images by keyword.
+An installable Model Context Protocol (MCP) server that lets any LLM (or you) search Wikimedia Commons for freely licensed images by keyword.

 - Stack: Node.js + TypeScript
 - Interface: MCP server (STDIO only) exposing one tool: `search_commons`